Hyderabadi Dahi Bhindi Masala

 2-3 Dry Red Chillies, halved

-A Pinch of Hing/Asafoetida
+A generous pinch of Hing/Asafoetida

 Few Curry Leaves